hashicorp/terraform/website/docs/internals/json-format.html.md

         // "provider_config_key" is the key into "provider_configs" (shown
         // above) for the provider configuration that this resource is
         // associated with.
-        "provider_config_key": "blahblahopaque",
+        "provider_config_key": "opaque_provider_ref_aws",

         // "provisioners" is an optional field which describes any provisioners.
         // Connection info will not be included here.
         "provisioners": [
           {
             "type": "local-exec",

            // "expressions" describes the provisioner configuration
            "expressions": <expressions-representation>